I have a lot of experience painting walls, molding, etc., and let me tell you—the right paintbrush can make or break the

 The Right Paintbrush Means Success or Failure

 One of the most significant factors that will affect the outcome—for better or for worse—of every painting project you tackle will be the brush or roller cover you choose.
 The wrong tool will doom your efforts, leading to wasted time and frustration with the result.
-And, conversely, with the right implement in your hand every part of the work will go more smoothly and the chances of the end result being professional will be greatly increased.
+Conversely, with the right implement in your hand, every part of the work will go more smoothly and the chances of the end result being professional will be greatly increased.

 I’m going to go into detail about brushes in this article, but much of what I have to say will apply to choosing a roller cover, as well.
 Roller covers are actually easier to buy, as there are far fewer choices, they are all cheaper than brushes and, in my experience, they are labeled better, with the type of job they are designed for—paint type, wall surface—spelled out much more clearly on their packaging than is the case for brushes.